sfduff/Scheduling_launchd/README.md

-# Scheduling_Docker
+# Scheduling example using launchd

-Scheduling docker actions on Mac using launchd
+Automating the update of docker containers running Minecraft instances.
+Each time the container is recreated it downloads the latest version of bedrock server.

-Scheduling a task for the current logged in user, the plist file needs to go in the /Library/LaunchAgents folder
+Scheduling a task for the current logged in user, the plist file needs to go in the ***/Library/LaunchAgents*** folder

 ```cd /Library/LaunchAgents```